Rio-Antirio Bridge: Modern Engineering Masterpiece in Greece

 Until that is, the Rio-Antirio Bridge opened to worldwide acclaim on August 7, 2004.

-On Opening Day, Olympic torchbearers with the Olympic flame were the first to cross the bridge, bound for the Athens 2004 Summer Olympics.
+On Opening Day, Olympic torchbearers with the Olympic flame were the first to cross the bridge, running the Olympic Torch Relay for the Athens 2004 Summer Olympics.

 However, the original idea of building this bridge first made headlines more than a century ago.